TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/authorization-service.md

 ---

-Camunda allows users to authorize access to the data it manages.
+Fluxnova allows users to authorize access to the data it manages.
 This makes it possible to configure which user can access which process instances, tasks, etc...

 Authorization has a performance cost and introduces some complexity.
 It should only be used if required.

 # When is Authorization required?

-Not every Camunda setup needs to enable authorization.
-In many scenarios, Camunda is embedded into an application and the application itself ensures that users can only access data they are authorized to access.
+Not every Fluxnova setup needs to enable authorization.
+In many scenarios, Fluxnova is embedded into an application and the application itself ensures that users can only access data they are authorized to access.
 Generally speaking, authorization is only required if untrusted parties interact with the process engine API directly.
 If you embed the process engine into a Java application, you usually do not need to enable authorization.
 The application can control how the API is accessed.

 Situations in which authorization is required:

-* Camunda Rest API is made accessible to users who should not have full access, even after authentication.
+* Fluxnova Rest API is made accessible to users who should not have full access, even after authentication.
-* Camunda Webapplication is made accessible to users who should not have full access, even after authentication.
+* Fluxnova Webapplication is made accessible to users who should not have full access, even after authentication.
 * Other situations in which an untrusted user can directly construct the queries and commands executed on the process engine.

 Situations in which authorization is *not* required

 * An application completely controls the API methods invoked on the process engine.
-* Camunda Webapplication is made accessible to users who can have full access after authentication.
+* Fluxnova Webapplication is made accessible to users who can have full access after authentication.

 **Example**

 Assume that you have the following authorization requirement: *As a regular user, I can only see the tasks that are assigned to me.*

 If the engine is embedded into a Java application, the application can easily ensure this by restricting the task query on the `assignee` property.
-The application can guarantee this since the Camunda API is not directly exposed to the user.
+The application can guarantee this since the Fluxnova API is not directly exposed to the user.

-By contrast, if the Camunda Rest API is directly exposed over the network to a Javascript application, then a malicious user, once authenticated, can send a request to the server querying all tasks, even the ones that are not assigned to this user.
+By contrast, if the Fluxnova Rest API is directly exposed over the network to a Javascript application, then a malicious user, once authenticated, can send a request to the server querying all tasks, even the ones that are not assigned to this user.
 In this case, authorization needs to be turned on to ensure the user only sees the tasks which he is authorized to see, regardless of the query parameters.

 # Basic Principles